jhartm/my-tmux/README.md

-# my-tmux
+This is my tmux config.

-Just storing my tmux config here
+Requires tmux to be run with "screen-256color".
+Can force it with -2.